How should we score athletes and candidates: geometric scoring rules

 If you are in the lead and I'm second, I'm not going to take a chance and risk falling off the road or doing something silly to get two more points.

 If I need to do it to win a gold medal, because the most medals win the world championship, I'm going to do that.
-I will overtake you. \end{quote} From: \url{https://web.archive.org/web/20191116144110/https://www.rte.ie/sport/motorsport/2008/1126/241550-ecclestone/}} Instead of the scores then used, Ecclestone proposed a medal system.
-The driver who finished first in a race would be given a gold medal, the runner-up the silver, the third the bronze.
-The winner of the championship would be the driver with the most gold medals; in case of a tie, silver medals would be added, then the bronze, then fourth-place finishes, and so on.
-In other words, he proposed the generalised plurality system with $p=\infty$.
+I will overtake you. \end{quote} From: \url{https://web.archive.org/web/20191116144110/https://www.rte.ie/sport/motorsport/2008/1126/241550-ecclestone/}} In other words, he proposed the generalised plurality system with $p\ria\infty$.
 And indeed, for every other geometric scoring rule, it is possible to construct a profile where the overall winner did not win a single race.

-\begin{restatable}{proposition}{alzamoraparadox} For any $p<\infty$, there exists a profile where the overall winner does not come first in any race. \end{restatable}
+\begin{restatable}{proposition}{alzamoraparadox} For any $p<\infty$, there exist $n,m$, and a profile with $n$ races and $m$ athletes where the overall winner does not come first in any race. \end{restatable}

-There is a natural dual concept to Ecclestone's criterion: rather than asking how many races an athlete must win to have a chance of winning the championship, we could ask after how many victories is the championship guaranteed.\footnote{To win the championship for sure, an athlete must come first in more than $n(s_1^k-s_k^k)/(2s_1^k-s_2^k-s_k^k)$ races; see \citet[][Theorem 10]{KondratevNesterov20} and \citet[][Theorem 1]{BaharadNitzan02}.} This leads us to the \textbf{majority criterion}, which requires that any athlete that won more than half the races should also win the championship.
-The majority criterion together with our independence axioms allows us to characterise generalised plurality.
+There is a natural dual concept to Ecclestone's criterion: rather than asking how many races an athlete must win to have a chance of winning the championship, we could ask after how many victories is the championship guaranteed.\footnote{To win the championship for sure, an athlete must come first in more than $n(s_1^m-s_m^m)/(2s_1^m-s_2^m-s_m^m)$ races; see \citet[][theorem~10]{KondratevNesterov20} and \citet[][theorem~1]{BaharadNitzan02}.} This leads us to the \textbf{majority criterion}, which requires that any athlete that won more than half the races (the \textbf{majority winner}) should also win the championship.
+The majority criterion together with independence of unanimous winners allows us to characterise generalised plurality.

 \begin{restatable}{theorem}{generalisedplurality} Generalised plurality is the only generalised scoring rule that satisfies independence of unanimous winners and always ranks the majority winner first. \end{restatable}